 Payments Applied Correctly, Optimizing Your Savings

-Prepayments by Federal loan servicers are often times not applied correctly.
+Prepayments on Federal student loans are often times applied incorrectly.
 There is often multiple loans with different terms and rates and student loan servicers sometimes don’t bother considering this when applying prepayment.
 For instance, they may not apply your prepayment to the highest interest rate loan.

 This cost borrowers millions of dollars per year.
-We’ve caught mistakes on roughly 60% – 65% for FitBUX Members using our Tracking Solution.
-Recently, the government released a report that they too found loan servicers making mistakes approximately 60% of the time.
+We’ve caught mistakes on roughly 60% – 65% for FitBUX Members using the FitBUX Solution.
+Government data also shows that servicers make mistakes approximately 60% of the time.

 We’ve seen numerous occasions whereby borrowers get so annoyed at their Federal loan servicer they refinance simply so they don’t have to deal with them anymore.
 Once you refinance, you only have one loan to deal with and private loan servicers typically apply payments correctly.
 People that refinance for this reason are looking for simplicity and accuracy.